loaizasteven/airflow-orchestration/README.md

    airflow db migrate
    ```

    > **Note:** The `airflow.cfg` configuration file is included in the repository with optimal settings for local development.
 The database and logs are generated locally and not tracked in git.
+You'll need to update the `dags_folder` in [airflow.cfg](./airflow_home/airflow.cfg) file.

 2. **Start Airflow Services**